MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/setvalue-macro-action.md

 # SetValue macro action

 **Applies to**: Access 2013, Office 2013

 You can use the **SetValue** action to set the value of a Microsoft Access field, control, or property on a form, a form datasheet, or a report.

 > [!NOTE]
-> <P>You cannot use the <STRONG>SetValue</STRONG> action to set the value of an Access property that returns an object.</P>
+> - You cannot use the **SetValue** action to set the value of an Access property that returns an object.

-> [!NOTE]
-> <P>This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> - This action will not be allowed if the database is not trusted.

 ## Setting